 Read the Label

-Dogs should never ingest acetaminophen, ibuprofen, codeine, and synthetic sweeteners, like Xylitol.
+Dogs should never ingest acetaminophen, ibuprofen, codeine, or synthetic sweeteners, like Xylitol.
 If you are unsure of a product’s ingredients, it is best to avoid giving it to your pet until you talk to a veterinarian.

 Be Aware of Any Pre-Existing Conditions or Medications

-While Robitussin may seem harmless to your animal, if they have a pre-existing condition or currently take prescription medication from your veterinarian, this over-the-counter medication may be off-limits.
+While Robitussin may seem harmless to your animal, if they have a pre-existing condition or currently take prescription medication from your veterinarian this over-the-counter medication may be off-limits.

 Dogs with these considerations should not receive Robitussin in any form: